Road Trip: Escape To Tranquility

 Immerse yourself in the renaissance of downtown Ardmore with its intriguing array of boutique shops, restaurants and antique stores.
-Start with The 9, a beautiful space where about a dozen small businesses provide a wide and interesting variety of clothes, food, accessories and home decor items.
 If vintage and time-tested is your thing, check out Antiques, Etc. just down the street.
 And once you've worked up an appetite, head to Ten Star Pizza Kitchen, the product of two young Ardmorites who decided to move home from South Carolina and help with the rebirth of downtown Ardmore.
 Ten Star is a unique restaurant with an Old World feel and an inspired menu built around the pizza recipe of Pizza Getti in Dallas.
 The pizza kitchen’s dough and sauce are made fresh daily and their organic frozen yogurt is the perfect way to top off a meal with something sweet and healthy.

 In the area:

 For overnight accommodations try Lake Murray Floating Cabins, formerly known as Lake Murray Bed & Berth, where the cabins actually float on the water of one of Oklahoma's most pristine lakes.
 Lake Murray State Park & Lodge, Oklahoma’s oldest state park, offers 52 guest rooms and suites along with 52 cabins and plenty of activities.